zach-austin/EngineeringAsyncChallenge/README.md

 * Company name title

-* A table that previews initial coaching experts that will be available at launch
+* A table that previews initial coaching experts that will be available at launch.
+Please create this table using a solution other than HTML table tags.
+A good solution is easily styled and resuable within the application.

 * Company logo as icon in browser tab